josahty/robofriends/README.md

 1. Clone repo
 2. Run `npm install` to get dependencies
-3. Run `npm run dev` to build the app and start a local server to host it
+3. Run `npm run start` to build the app and start a local server to host it

 ## Usage